kkieffer/jZELD/README.md

 5. Resize selected ZElements using the mouse wheel
 6. Move the selected ZElements with the arrow keys while holding Shift down
 7. Rotate selected ZElements using the mouse wheel while holding Shift down
+8. Shear selected ZElements in the x-direction using the mouse wheel while holding ALT-S down
+9. Shear selected ZElements in the y-direction using the mouse wheel while holding ALT-SHIFT-S down
-8. Zoom in/out the ZCanvas with the +/- keys
+10. Zoom in/out the ZCanvas with the +/- keys

 The ZCanvas supports other operations that can be invoked by shortcut keys, menu items, or programmatically.
 The Demo illustrates these using keys and right-click context menus.
 The framework provides a default set of hotkeys and an optional